|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Overhead balanced 3-wire 3-phase AC is most commonly used for power transmission because it provides relatively economical medium distance power transmission with capability of economical servicing of small communities along the transmission route.
 In commercial-industrial applications 3-phase is advantageous because it delivers power to the load at a constant rate and because it provides motors with excellent starting torque and speed control characteristics.

-When the voltage and current wave forms are not exactly in phase then there is reflected power which increases transmission losses and reduces the transmission line's net power transfer capability.
+When the voltage and current wave forms are not exactly in phase then there is reflected power which increases transmission losses and reduces the transmission system's net power transfer capability.

 Most galvanized steel lattice transmission towers support either one or two three phase AC transmission circuits.
 Often there is another smaller wire interconnecting the tops of the lattice towers that provides ground potential lightning protection.
 In Ontario typical phase to phase AC transmission voltages are 115 kV, 230 kV and 500 kV.